emiljdd/Tweepy-SparkTwitterI/README.md

                 print("Error on_data: %s" % str(e))
             return True

-...and to handle errors that are returned:
+...and to handle errors that are returned.

          def on_error(self, status): # If an error occurs print(status)